vsubrakova/defense-explorer/README.md

 **Requirements for the pipeline**:

-This project requires the following Python packages:
+This project requires the following packages:

 ```
 biopython==1.78